nivasini/usaco_agentbeats/README.md

 # USACO Green and White Agents

 This project contains USACO (USA Computing Olympiad) competitive programming agents that can be tested locally and integrated with the AgentBeats platform.
+For the full expanded dataset (681 problems with all test cases, an expansion from the original 307-question set), download the zip here: https://drive.google.com/file/d/1p0PpWvl-ISXOgXTMomM9R_UAdEH8jqpF/view?usp=drive_link.
+This repo includes a 40-problem working subset of that larger corpus to keep the checkout manageable; use the link above if you want the complete archive.

 ## Project Structure